-Product Listing Ads – Part 2: Titles and Descriptions
+Product Listings Ads – Part 2: Titles and Descriptions

 In the second part of this three part series on Product Listing Ads, Todd goes through the nuts and bolts of optimizing titles and descriptions in order to create the most effective ads.